alan-if/alan-i18n/CONTRIBUTING.md

 The hook installer and uninstaller scripts are designed to coexist with other pre-commit hooks you might have added to the repository, without disrupting them.

+# New Libraries

+If you're planning to add a port of the Starter Library to a new locale, here are some guidelines.

+## Directory Structure

+Each port to a new locale should abide to the following folders naming and structuring convention:

+- `/alan_<locale-code>/`
+    + `/StartLib/`
+    + `README.md` — English README.
+    + `README_<locale-code>.md` — README in target locale.

+Where `<locale-code>` stand for the two-letter code indicating the target locale (e.g. `en`, `de`, `es`), as described in the _[Locale Codes]_ section of this document.

+The main `README.md` document in English should be provided in the `alan_<locale-code>/` folder, for the benefit of all users and maintainer, since English is the standard communication language used in the ALAN community.

+A README document in the target locale of the library should also be provided, named as `README_<locale-code>.md`, for the benefit of the library end users (who might not necessarily know English).
+Naming the document this way is preferable to translating the filename to the target locale (e.g. `LEEME.md` for Spanish, `LISEZMOI.md` for French, or `LEGGIMI.md` for Italian), since the latter solution makes it less obvious to non-speakers of the target locale that it's a README document.

+Inside the `StartLib/` folder, you're free to name documents as you please, since its contents are for the exclusive benefit of speakers of the target locale.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS
 ------------------------------------------------------------------------------>